IUS-CS/project-grenade-developers/docs/architecture.md

 #### 2.2 Autonomous Character Behavior

-	The player character will automatically move forward when the game is not paused (in a method similar to the original Pac-Man game).
-The player can change which direction is forward via the Input Controls (W/A/S/D) or (UP/DOWN/LEFT/RIGHT).
+	The player character will automatically move forward when the game is not paused.
+	The player can change which direction is forward via the Input Controls.

 #### 2.3 User Interface